tragisch/MMatrix/README.md

     name = "matrix_installer",
     data = [
-        "//src:matrix",        # the target to be installed "//src:matrix_test",   # must be collected in a filegroup "//src:matrix_header", # must be collected in a filegroup "//:LICENSE.txt",      # if available
+        "//src:matrix",        # the target to be installed "//src:matrix_header", # must be collected in a filegroup "//:LICENSE.txt",      # if available
         ],